hartwigmedical/actin/algo/README.md

 Rule | When does a patient pass evaluation?
 ---|---
-HAS_SIGNIFICANT_CONCOMITANT_ILLNESS | Prior other conditions > name is not empty HAS_HISTORY_OF_AUTOIMMUNE_DISEASE | Prior other conditions > configured doid should be equal or be a child of DOID 417 HAS_HISTORY_OF_CARDIAC_DISEASE | Prior other conditions > configured doid should be equal or be a child of DOID 114 HAS_HISTORY_OF_CARDIOVASCULAR_DISEASE | Prior other conditions > configured doid should be equal or be a child of DOID 1287 HAS_HISTORY_OF_LUNG_DISEASE | Prior other conditions > configured doid should be equal or be a child of DOID 850 HAS_HISTORY_OF_STROKE | Prior other conditions > configured doid should be equal or be a child of DOID 6713 HAS_HISTORY_OF_TIA | Prior other conditions > configured doid should be equal or be a child of DOID 224 HAS_GILBERT_DISEASE | Prior other conditions > configured doid should be equal or be a child of DOID 2739 HAS_CARDIAC_ARRHYTHMIA | Clinical status > hasSigAberrationLatestEcg = 1 HAS_HYPERTENSION | Prior other conditions > configured doid should be equal or be a child of DOID 10763 HAS_KNOWN_LVEF_OF_AT_MOST_X | clinicalStatus > lvef should be <= X HAS_KNOWN_MALABSORPTION_SYNDROME | T.B.D.
+HAS_SIGNIFICANT_CONCOMITANT_ILLNESS | Prior other conditions > is not empty
+HAS_HISTORY_OF_AUTOIMMUNE_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 417 HAS_HISTORY_OF_CARDIAC_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 114 HAS_HISTORY_OF_CARDIOVASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 1287
+HAS_HISTORY_OF_LUNG_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 850 HAS_HISTORY_OF_STROKE | Prior other conditions > any configured doid should be equal or be a child of DOID 6713 HAS_HISTORY_OF_TIA | Prior other conditions > any configured doid should be equal or be a child of DOID 224 HAS_GILBERT_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 2739 HAS_CARDIAC_ARRHYTHMIA | Clinical status > hasSigAberrationLatestEcg = 1 HAS_HYPERTENSION | Prior other conditions > any configured doid should be equal or be a child of DOID 10763 HAS_KNOWN_LVEF_OF_AT_MOST_X | clinicalStatus > lvef should be <= X HAS_KNOWN_MALABSORPTION_SYNDROME | T.B.D.